The beginner’s guide to making your own homemade non-toxic household cleaners. Rid your home of harmful chemicals, one cleaning product at a time.

 Just mix baking soda and salt, and store in an old cheese shaker.
 Check the full tutorial here to see what else you can add to boost the cleaning power of this simple powder.

 Use it on: Any surface that you would normally use Comet® or Ajax®.
-I use this when scrubbing down my stainless steel sink, and it works like magic!
+I use this when scrubbing down my stainless steel sink (plus a squirt of dish soap), and it works like magic!

 Simple version: A spray bottle filled with 50/50 solution of water and vinegar

-Better version: A spray bottle filled with 3 parts water and 1 part alcohol, or
+Better version: A spray bottle filled with 3 parts water and 1 part rubbing/isopropyl alcohol

 Best version: Use the All-Purpose Cleaner for the best results and a streak-free shine! *Just make sure to wipe with a microfiber cloth.